Nevelsk

-Nevelsk (Не́вельск; 本斗, Honto) is a port town and the administrative center of Nevelsky District of Sakhalin Oblast, Russia, located on the southwest coast of the Sakhalin Island, 123 km from Yuzhno-Sakhalinsk, the administrative center of the oblast.
+Nevelsk (Не́вельск; 本斗町, Honto-chō) is a port town and the administrative center of Nevelsky District of Sakhalin Oblast, Russia, located on the southwest coast of the Sakhalin Island, 123 km from Yuzhno-Sakhalinsk, the administrative center of the oblast.
 Population:

 History

 The first Russian settlers founded a village on the present site of Nevelsk in 1789.
 The region was the site of a struggle for control between the Russians and Japanese.
 After the Treaty of Shimoda officially transferred the southern Kuril Islands to Japan in 1855, the settlement was placed under joint Russian-Japanese administration under the name Honto (derived from the Ainu language).